Jun 30, 2021

 Asparagus are great for your kidneys, thanks to their natural diuretic properties.
 Along with plenty of fluids, it can help rid the body of excess salt and fluid, making it especially good for people suffering from edema and high blood pressure.
 According to the Western Journal of Medicine, it also helps flush out toxins in kidneys and prevent kidney stones.

 As you can see, there are a lot of benefits to eating asparagus.
-Go ahead and roast some spears for dinner tonight!
+Go ahead and roast some spears for dinner tonight or make my epic Lemon Garlic Asparagus in a pan!